-Increase Vulnerability: The natural history/requirements of the species are known to be incompatible with mitigation-related land use changes that are likely to very likely to occur within its current and/or potential future range.
+Increase Vulnerability: The natural history/requirements of the species are known to be morease valinerability. incompatible with mitigation-related land use changes that are likely to very likely to occur within its current and/or potential future range.
 This includes (but is not limited to) the following: - Species requiring open habitats within landscapes likely to be reforested or afforested.
 If the species requires openings within forests that are created/maintained by natural processes (e.g., fire), and if those processes have a reasonable likelihood of continuing to operate within its range, a lesser impact category may be appropriate. - Bird and bat species whose migratory routes, foraging territory, or lekking sites include existing and/or suitable wind farm sites and for which studies indicate substantial negative impact (e.g., mortality from or avoidance of turbines).
-If such studies indicate a relatively low impact from wind energy development, a lesser impact category may be appropriate. - Greater than 20% of the species' range within the assessment area occurs on marginal agricultural land, such as CRP land or other open areas with suitable soils for agriculture ("prime farmland", etc.) that are not currently in agricultural production OR > 50% of the species' range within the assessment area occurs on any non- urbanized land with suitable soils, where there is a reasonable expectation that such land may be converted to biofuel production.
-The species occurs in one or more river/stream reaches not yet developed for hydropower, but with the potential to be so developed.
-Species of deserts or other permanently open, flat lands with potential for placement of solar arrays. - Species dependent on dynamic shoreline habitats (e.g., active dunes or salt marshes) likely to be destroyed by human fortifications against rising sea levels.
-Somewhat Increase Vulnerability: The natural history/requirements of the species are known to be incompatible with mitigation-related land use changes that may possibly occur within its current and/or potential future range, including any of the above (under Increase).
-Neutral: The species is unlikely to be significantly affected by mitigation- related land use changes that may occur within its current and/or potential future range, including any of the above; OR it is unlikely that any mitigation-related land use changes will occur within the species' current and/or potential future range.
+If such studies indicate a relatively low impact from wind energy development, a lesser impact category may be appropriate. - Greater than 20% of the species' range within the assessment area occurs on marginal agricultural land, such as CRP land or other open areas with suitable soils for agriculture ("prime farmland", etc.) that are not currently in agricultural production OR > 50% of the species' range within the assessment area occurs on any non- urbanized land with suitable soils, where there is a reasonable expectation that such land may be converted to biofuel production. - The species occurs in one or more river/stream reaches not yet developed for hydropower, but with the potential to be so developed. - Species of deserts or other permanently open, flat lands with potential for placement of solar arrays. - Species dependent on dynamic shoreline habitats (e.g., active dunes or salt marshes) likely to be destroyed by human fortifications against rising sea levels.
+Somewhat Increase The natural history/requirements of the species are known to be Vulnerability: incompatible with mitigation-related land use changes that may possibly occur within its current and/or potential future range, N - (- 1 including any of the above (under Increase).
+Neutral: The species is unlikely to be significantly affected by mitigation- related land use changes that may occur within its current and/or potential future range, including any of the above; OR it is unlikely that any mitigation-related land use changes will occur within the species' current and/or potential future range; OR it may benefit from mitigation-related land use changes. magation rolated land use originges.